fbpx

 The DivaCup

 This is probably one of the most popular menstrual cup brands.
-Founded by mother daughter team in 2003, this brand not only offers eco-friendly and comfortable menstrual products but is committed to advancing the menstrual equity movement through their DivaCares program.
-To date they have supported over 180,000 periods!
+Founded by a mother-daughter team in 2003, this brand not only offers eco-friendly and comfortable menstrual products but is committed to advancing the menstrual equity movement through its DivaCares program.
+To date, they have supported over 180,000 periods!

 Pixie Cup

-Founded by brother and sister duo, Amber English and Ben Moore, Pixie cups is a menstrual cup brand on a mission to empower women worldwide.
-Through their buy-one-give one program they provide FREE menstrual cups to women in need across the world.
-To date Pixie Cup has donated 101180 cups.
-Cups are made from 100% medical-grade silicone that is FDA approved.
+Founded by brother and sister Amber English and Ben Moore, Pixie Cups is a menstrual cup brand on a mission to empower women worldwide.
+Through their buy-one-give-one program, they provide FREE menstrual cups to women in need across the world.
+To date, Pixie Cup has donated 101180 cups.
+Cups are made from 100% medical-grade silicone that is FDA-approved.

 Saalt

 Saalt products are not only sustainably sourced but ethically created.
-As a certified B-Corp Saalt has committed 2% of its revenue to donating period care products to regions with the most need, and help fund initiatives in menstrual health, education, and sustainability.
-Products range from menstrual cups to period underwears.
+As a certified B-Corp Saalt has committed 2% of its revenue to donating period care products to regions with the most need and help fund initiatives in menstrual health, education, and sustainability.
+Products range from menstrual cups to period underwear.

 Cora